 Program Highlights:

-The BS in Elementary Education is a Florida Department of Education (FLDOE) approved program that culminates with both Reading and ESOL endorsements.
+The BS in Elementary Education is a Florida Department of Education (FDOE) approved program that culminates with both Reading and ESOL endorsements.
 The program includes courses in teaching students with English as a second language, students with exceptionalities, reading competency, classroom management, assessment, and integrated approaches to teaching methodologies at the elementary school level.
 Students will learn to facilitate lessons that integrate math and science, health, music and movement, as well as literature, fine arts, language arts, and social sciences.
 Field experience requirements are progressive in nature, building upon previous semester experiences.
 Students will observe teachers in the field, teach lessons through the practicum courses, and complete a full-time teaching internship in their final semester.
 Courses are offered for full-time and part-time students, with blended and online courses where applicable.
-Students will complete one upper division literacy course (3 credit hours) taught by Florida Gulf Coast University faculty.

 Admission Requirements: